Skip to main content

 4. Consider eliminating new RADs from 2035.

-Comment: We have never liked RADs as a funding mechanism for aged care accommodation so we support their elimination in principle, but this is just "aspirational" at the moment so it is not worthy of applause.
+We have never liked RADs as a funding mechanism for aged care accommodation so we support their elimination in principle, but this is just purely "aspirational" at the moment and not worthy of applause.
 DAPs are still left as a highly volatile funding mechanism because they are linked to interest rates through the MPIR and now this is exacerbated to some degree by indexation.
-There is also little logic behind indexation, other than as a route - like retention for RADs - to increase fees to providers.
+There is also little logic behind indexation, other than as a route - like the 2% per annum retention for RADs - to increase fees to providers.

 B. Residential Age Care - Daily Fees - Major Changes

-Daily Care fees in residential accommodation will be divided into three categories and attract the following fees - noting that the current means testing rules will be abolished and replaced with a new set.
+Daily Care fees in residential accommodation will be divided into three categories and attract the following fees.

 1. Everyday Living Costs - BDF